HISMalawi/mlab_api/README.md

 cp application.yml.example application.yml
 ```

-2. Edit the `application.yml` file to configure the DDE and NLIMS settings:
+2. Edit the `application.yml` file to configure the DDE and NLIMS settings and default settings:

 ```shell
 vim application.yml